GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-visual-scripting-optimisations.md

 static_assert(sizeof(TypeInfo) == 8);
 ```

-This opens up a lot of doors in other places for optimization by avoiding lookups and function calls for POD.
+This opens up a lot of doors in other places for optimisation by avoiding lookups and function calls for POD.

 ```cpp
 // We only have to invoke the destructor if this type is not trivially destructible